garnetluvcookie/PigeonVideo.github.io/ToS.md

 ## SECTION 3: COPYRIGHT TAKEDOWNS
 ###### 3.1.
 PigeonVideo strictly prohibits the use of copyrighted content in which the copyright infriger doesn't have a license.
 ###### 3.2.
-If you think that PigronVideo is infringing your rights in any way, do not hesitate to contact us immediatly
+If you think that PigeonVideo is infringing your rights in any way, do not hesitate to contact us immediatly